vituri/vecplyr/README.md

 `vecplyr` has two main functions:

--   `v_filter` throw away some entries of a vector based on a condition;
+-   `v_filter` throws away some entries of a vector based on a condition;
 -   `v_mutate` modifies a vector with a function when some condition is TRUE.

-Suppose we want to do the following: given an integer vector `x`, we want to: - keep only the even numbers of x; - add 1 to all numbers of x; - multiply by -1 the numbers less than 25.
+Suppose we want to do the following: given an integer vector `x`, we want to:

+-   keep only the even numbers of x;
+-   add 1 to all numbers of x;
+-   multiply by -1 the numbers less than 25.

 ``` r
 library(vecplyr)